Whatsapp Icon

 3. What are the benefits of a gluten-free diet for someone with cancer?

 A gluten-free diet may offer benefits such as reduced gastrointestinal symptoms, improved energy levels, and better nutrient absorption for those with gluten sensitivities.
-These improvements can help support the bodys overall health during cancer treatment.
+These improvements can help support the b overall health during cancer treatment.

 4. Can gluten-free diets help during chemotherapy?